-Any edible camphor which is derived from tree/plant/weeds is called Pacha Kapoor.
+Any edible camphor which is derived from trees/plants/weeds is called Pacha Kapoor.

 Edible camphor is used to enhance the taste and flavour of various sweets and desserts, especially in South India.
-It is not only used for flavouring a dish, but also known for its medicinal properties.
+It is not only used for flavouring a dish but is also known for its medicinal properties.

-The use of edible camphor helps to cure digestive problems, inflammation, cold and cough, improves blood circulation, stimulates hormones, and may also relieve you from spasms.
+The use of edible camphor helps to cure digestive problems, inflammation, colds and cough, improves blood circulation, stimulates hormones, and may also relieve you from spasms.